This post may contain affiliate links. Read the full disclosure

 Definitely a great tool to have on your phone!

 You probably already have a weather app on your phone, which is great.
 Add the main cities in New Zealand you are planning to travel through so you can keep track of the weather.

-If you are travelling with kids and have wifi during your travel, Netflix on a phone or tablet can be a good one too.
+If you are camping with kids and have wifi during your travel, Netflix on a phone or tablet can be a good one too.
 And there’s a great hack in case you don’t have wifi!

 You can download movies, tv shows and documentaries off Netflix and watch them later when you aren’t connected!!
 They expire after a month.
 So before you leave home, download a heap of programs and movies for you and the kids to watch during bad weather days or evening wind downs.

 Here are our favourite entertainment apps: